sighjs/sigh/README.md

 ```
 Calls to operation.next() are debounced before resources are sent down the pipeline.

-### Why is the traceur plugin built in?

-Sigh itself is written in EcmaScript 6 and given that the plugin is less than 30 lines of code it seems fair to include it for those who want to take advantage of the web now.
-Given the quality of source map support you don't even realise the browser doesn't natively support EcmaScript 6.

 ## Plugin options

 Some plugins accept an object as their only/final parameter to allow customisation, e.g.: